 The process involved emailing around 180+ providers, from which I’ve received responses from 15.
-Among these only three providers were completely transparent:

 Some VPN services may not be transparent about the kind of servers they offer.
 Providers may state that they offer physical servers in varied locations, while most of them are VIRTUAL.